leshcat/leshcat.github.io/_pages/about.md

 It is mainly dedicated to IT Tech & Management topics, take a DevOps subject for an instance.

-Hopefully my posts will aid you in finding the answers for the questions that presumably brought you here in a first place.
+Hopefully my posts will be of value to you in finding the answers for the questions that presumably brought you here in a first place.

 If it's not, well...don't give up, recall wise words of Samuel Beckett: